Kangaroo meat: Nutrition and products

-The kangaroo has been historically a staple source of protein for indigenous Australians.
-Kangaroo meat is very high in protein and very low in fat (about 2%).
 Kangaroo meat has a very high concentration of conjugated linoleic acid (CLA) when compared with other foods.
 CLA has been attributed with a wide range of health benefits including anti-carcinogenic and anti-diabetes properties, in addition to reducing obesity and atherosclerosis.

-While kangaroo meat has enjoyed popularity for its organic nature, little information has been available about its nutrition benefits besides articles dedicated to the value of CLA's.
-While basic nutritional data (total protein, fats etc.) are published worldwide, little research has been provided about the nature of the kangaroo protein and its composite amino acid profile.
-Of the 22 amino acids within protein, nine are vital to human and animal well-being because they can't be manufactured in the body.
-These are called 'essential amino acids' and the primary research on kangaroo muscle meat nutrition is from a seminal research paper by the primary Australian government science organisation CSIRO in 1970.

-Using this research paper as a primary data source essential amino acids have been calculated for dried kangaroo muscle meat (DM) and compared to various other farmed meat sources such as chicken, pork, beef and lamb.
-By comparison to these farmed meats, kangaroo meat is higher in threonine, isoleucine and valine and lower in arginine and methionine-cystine amino acids.
-This information is invaluable in calculating balanced diets or when a subject requires an extra natural source of a specific essential amino acid.
+In addition to being a rich source of protein and CLA, kangaroo meat contains all nine essential amino-acids in quantities that surpass the FAO/WHO standards for a complete protein.
+Compared to traditional meats, kangaroo meat offers higher levels of key amino acids such as leucine, lysine, and sulfur-containing methionine and cysteine, which are essential for muscle repair, metabolic health and overall wellbeing.
+Its superior amino acid profile contributes to its biological value of 99%, which is higher than that of beef, veal, or venison.

+Kangaroo meat is also a nutrient-dense food, providing significant levels of essential vitamins and minerals.
+A 100g serving can supply up to 40% of the daily riboflavin requirement and 35% of the daily iron requirement, in addition to being a good source of thiamine, potassium, phosphorus, and zinc.
+The lipid composition of kangaroo meat is equally noteworthy, with up to 60% unsaturated fatty acids and 12.8% phospholipids, contributing to cardiovascular health and lower cholesterol levels.
+These features set it apart from fattier red meats like beef and lamb.

+With its superior nutritional profile, kangaroo meat is increasingly being recognised as a valuable addition to the modern diet, offering a sustainable, low-fat, and high-protein alternative to traditional meats.

 Kangaroo meat was legalised for human consumption in South Australia in 1980.
 In New South Wales, Queensland, and Victoria it could only be sold as pet food until 1993.
 Kangaroo was once limited in availability, although consumption in Australia is becoming more widespread.
-However, only 14.5% of Australians were reported in 2008 as eating kangaroo meat at least four times per year.
+However, only 14.5% of Australians were reported in 2008 as eating Kangaroo meat at least four times per year.
 Many Australian supermarkets now stock various cuts of kangaroo including fillets, steaks, minced meat and 'Kanga Bangas' (kangaroo sausages).
 Many Australian restaurants serve kangaroo meat.

 Kangaroo meat has been exported since 1959.
-Seventy percent of kangaroo meat is exported, particularly to the European market: Germany and France.
+70 percent of kangaroo meat is exported, particularly to the European market: Germany and France.
 It is sold in two supermarkets in the United Kingdom and before a suspension on imports of kangaroo meat to Russia in 2009 it was widely used in Russian smallgoods.
 In 2008, the industry is worth around A$250–270 million a year and provides around 4,000 jobs in Australia.

 Kangaroo meat is also processed into pet food.

-Cooking

-Due to its low fat content (1–2%), kangaroo meat cannot be cooked in the same way as other red meats.
-Slow cooking is recommended for kangaroo, or quickly stir-frying.